defio/KotlinNativeExperiments/README.md

 Kotlin **top level functions** are accessible directly from `KotlinLibrary`.

-Also the **extension function** are accessible via `KotlinLibrary`.
+Also the **extension functions** are accessible via `KotlinLibrary`.
 As we could expect, since kotlin generates objective-c code, extensions can not be invoked directly on the type that extend.

-The higher order functions seems to be mapped as function pointers, for this reason the parameters defined as `double` in kotlin are now `NSNumber`
+The higher order functions seem to be mapped as function pointers, for this reason the parameters defined as `double` in kotlin are now `NSNumber`

 ```swift
 func testTopLevelFunctionUsage() {